Makeover Pick-Me-Up Cream Cheese Brownies

 - In a small bowl, dissolve espresso powder in water; cool to room temperature.
 In a large bowl, beat cream cheese and sugar until smooth.
 Beat in the flour, extract and espresso mixture.
 Add egg; beat on low speed just until combined.
 Fold in baking chips.

-- Spread half of chocolate mixture into a 13-in. x 9-in. baking pan coated with cooking spray; top with cream cheese mixture.
+- Spread half of chocolate mixture into a 13x9-in. baking pan coated with cooking spray; top with cream cheese mixture.
 Spoon remaining chocolate batter over top; cut through batter with a knife to swirl.

-- Bake at 325° for 35-40 minutes or until a toothpick inserted near the center comes out with moist crumbs.
+- Bake at 325° for 35-40 minutes or until a toothpick inserted in the center comes out with moist crumbs.
 Cool completely on a wire rack.
 Cut into bars.
-Yield: 2-1/2 dozen.

 I have made these brownies three times now, twice for office pot lucks, and they are a big hit. ****BIG FYI read through this recipe at least 2-3 times before you get started, the flow of the directions leaves allot to be desired.
 You will need to have all your ingredients prepared and ready to go before you start mixing this recipe together, some ingredients need to be cooked and mixed separately before mixing into the main recipe.
 You cannot work this recipe on the fly and it will come together very fast.
 You might need a shot or two of espresso before you start this recipe as this is a very fast paced recipe and you will need to multitask.